Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Replication of a Landmark Study Finds no

 \subsection{Methods}

-Twenty-four volunteers participated (13 female, 5 left-handed, age range: 19--27 years; $M = 21.5$, $SD = 1.9$).
-All had normal or corrected-to-normal vision, signed written informed consent and were na\"ive to the purpose of the experiment.
-In the original study, six and seven participants took part in the first and second direct task, respectively, and 12 participants took part in the indirect task.
+Twenty-four volunteers participated in our study (13 female, 5 left-handed, age range: 19--27 years; $M = 21.5$, $SD = 1.9$).
+All had normal or corrected-to-normal vision, signed written informed consent and were naive to the purpose of the experiment.
+In the original study by \citeA{Dehaene_etal_98}, six and seven participants took part in the first and second direct task, respectively, and 12 participants took part in the indirect task.

-We took great care to make stimuli and timings as similar as possible to those of the original study by \citeA{Dehaene_etal_98}.
+We took great care to make stimuli and timings as similar as possible to those of the original study.
 Each trial consisted of: fixation cross ($417$~ms), forward mask ($67$~ms), prime ($42$~ms), backward mask ($67$~ms), and target ($200$~ms).
-In the original study, those values were: forward mask ($71$~ms), prime ($43$~ms), backward mask ($71$~ms), and target ($200$~ms; cf. Figure~\ref{fig:ITAdesign}b).
+In the original study, those values were: forward mask ($71$~ms), prime ($43$~ms), backward mask ($71$~ms), and target ($200$~ms; cf. Figure~\ref{fig:ITAdesign}a).
 Slight differences in timing are due to slightly different refresh rates of the monitors used.
 The prime duration of $43$~ms was chosen by the original authors because it was the longest duration that produced non-significant results in the direct tasks.
 Primes and targets were numbers (1, 4, 6 or 9) that were either presented as digit (e.g., ``1'') or word (e.g., ``EINS''; German for ``ONE'').
-The original study used the same numbers but not in German.
+The original study used the same numbers in English, a follow--up used French \cite{Kouider_Dehaene_09}.
 As in the original study, primes and targets could be congruent (both smaller or both larger than 5) or incongruent (one smaller, one larger).
-Masks were composed of seven randomly drawn characters from $\{\text{a-z, A-Z}\}$.
-Participants were seated in front of a monitor (VIEWPixx~/3D, VPixx Technologies Inc., Montreal, Canada), effective refresh rate $120$~Hz at a viewing distance of approx. $60$~cm in a sound- and light-protected cabin.
-In the original study the monitor was a cathode-ray tube (CRT) with a refresh rate of $70$~Hz.
+Masks were composed of seven randomly drawn characters from $\{\text{a-z, A-Z}\}$ mirroring the original study's masks.
+Participants were seated in front of a monitor (VIEWPixx~/3D, VPixx Technologies Inc., Montreal, Canada), effective refresh rate $120$~Hz at a viewing distance of approximately $60$~cm in a sound- and light-protected cabin.
+In the original study, the monitor was a cathode-ray tube (CRT) with a refresh rate of $70$~Hz.
 Stimuli were presented centrally as white text ($69$~cd/m$^2$; character height: $1^\circ$; width: $0.5^\circ$ visual angle; font: Helvetica) on a black background ($0.1$~cd/m$^2$).
-In the original study those luminance values were not specified so that we chose the most plausible settings for our experiment.
+These luminance values were not specified in the original study so that we chose the most plausible settings for our experiment.